Denver Ski Accident Lawyers

 Skiing and snowboarding are some of the most common winter pastimes in Colorado, especially near Denver where there are numerous well-regarded ski resorts tucked away in the Rocky Mountains.
 These fun but dangerous activities have a high potential for accidental injuries that often leave people wondering how they will financially recover.
 At Zinda Law Group, we believe no skiing or snowboarding accident victim should face this challenge alone.
 Our Denver ski accident lawyers have the experience and understanding of CO law to help you maximize your compensation and restore you to where you were prior to the accident.

 If you or a loved one have been injured in a ski or snowboard accident in the Denver area, contact Zinda Law Group.
-We have Denver ski accident lawyers who can help you seek maximum compensation for your injury.
+A Denver ski injury lawyer can help you seek maximum compensation for your injury.
 Call (800) 863-5312 for a 100% free case evaluation today.

 How Do Ski and Snowboard Accidents Happen?

 Skiing and snowboarding accidents happen in many ways.
 Sometimes the injured party is at fault, such as by going too fast and colliding with an immovable object, such as a tree.
-On other occasions, injury is the result of another skier/snowboarder colliding with the injured party, poorly maintained slopes, malfunctioning equipment, or inadequate guidance from resort instructors.
+On other occasions, injury is the result of another skier or snowboarder colliding with the injured party, poorly maintained slopes, malfunctioning equipment, or inadequate guidance from resort instructors.

 One common area for skier injuries to occur is on a ski lift.
 A ski lift accident often occurs when a party has difficulty getting off or on the ski lift.
 At other times, the ski lift itself is not properly maintained by the resort, or a party falls off the ski lift from a great height.